nextflow-io/nextflow/docs/vscode.md

 **Mixing script declarations and statements**

-A script may contain any of the following "top-level" declarations:
+A script may contain any of the following top-level declarations:

-- feature flags
+- Feature flags
-- includes
+- Includes
-- parameter declarations
+- Parameter declarations
-- workflows
+- Workflows
-- processes
+- Processes
-- functions
+- Functions
-- output block
+- Output block

-Alternatively, a script may contain only statements, such as a code snippet:
+Alternatively, a script may contain only statements, also known as a "code snippet":

 ```nextflow
 println 'Hello world!'
 ```

-Code snippets are treated as an "implicit" entry workflow:
+Code snippets are treated as an implicit entry workflow:

 ```nextflow
 workflow {